eJournals and eBooks

 BrowZine

-BrowZine is an application that acts as a way to search for, read, save, and email current journal articles.
-Many of Olin’s online journals can be accessed via BrowZine.
-Search by title or subject, and create personal bookshelves and notifications featuring top journal selections.
+BrowZine is an application that allows users to search for, read, save, and email current journal articles.
+Many online journals available through the Libraries can be accessed via BrowZine.
+Users can search by title or subject and create personal bookshelves and notifications featuring top journal selections.

-BrowZine functions on mobile devices through the Apple Store and Google Play Store, and is also available online with a Web browser.
-Download the app (free to all Washington University students, faculty, and staff) to access thousands of scholarly journals via smartphone or tablet.
+BrowZine functions on mobile devices through the Apple Store and Google Play Store and is available online with a Web browser.
+Download the application (free to all WashU students, faculty, and staff) to access thousands of scholarly journals via smartphone or tablet.

 BrowZine logo